radius-project/bicep-types-aws/artifacts/bicep/aws/aws.codestarconnections/default/types.md

 ## AWS.CodeStarConnections/ConnectionProperties
 ### Properties
-* **ConnectionArn**: string (ReadOnly): The Amazon Resource Name (ARN) of the  connection.
+* **ConnectionArn**: string (ReadOnly, Identifier): The Amazon Resource Name (ARN) of the  connection.
 The ARN is used as the connection reference when the connection is shared between AWS services.
 * **ConnectionName**: string (Required): The name of the connection.
 Connection names must be unique in an AWS user account.
 * **ConnectionStatus**: string (ReadOnly): The current status of the connection.
 * **HostArn**: string: The host arn configured to represent the infrastructure where your third-party provider is installed.
 You must specify either a ProviderType or a HostArn.